contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ### Setup

-#### Step 1: Get contiv installer code from github.
+#### Step 1: Get the Contiv installer code from github.
 ```
 $ git clone https://github.com/contiv/install.git
 $ cd install
 ```

-#### Step 2: Run installer to install contiv + Docker Swarm using Vagrant on VMs created on VirtualBox
+#### Step 2: Run the installer to install Contiv + Docker Swarm using Vagrant on VMs created on VirtualBox

 **Note**:
-- Please make sure that you are NOT connected to VPN here.
+Please make sure that you are NOT connected to VPN here.

 ```
 $ make demo-legacy-swarm
 ```
+**Note**: Please do not try to work in both the Legacy Swarm and Kubernetes environments at the same time.
+This will not work.

 This will create two VMs on VirtualBox.
 Using ansible, all the required services and software for contiv, will get installed at this step.
 This might take some time (usually approx 15-20 mins) depending upon your internet connection.